Akhmetov-VA/TrustVar/README.md

 ## License

-Project is distributed under [specify license].
+This project is licensed under the MIT License.